 Clear button labels

-“English” and “Español” — no flags, no icons needed.
+“English” and “Español” — no flags or icons needed.
 Simple text buttons convert best.
-Keep both buttons equal in visual weight so neither language feels secondary.
+Keep both equal in visual weight so neither feels secondary.

 🎨